 In 1995, Kobe was devastated by the Great Hanshin-Awaji Earthquake.
-In the wake of the disaster, the city announced its “Kobe Medical Industry Development Project" as initiatives to restore the city's economy and began to promote biomedical clusters promising growth in the 21st century.
-Now, with state-of-the-art research facilities, hospitals, and biomedical firms/organizations, Kobe is a world leader in the medical industry after achieving a solid recovery and is host to many medical conferences, including some of the largest medical conferences in Japan and the G7 Kobe Health Ministers’ Meeting in 2016.
+In the wake of the disaster, the city announced the “Kobe Medical Industry Development Project" as an initiative to restore the city's economy and began to promote a new biomedical cluster looking to spur growth going into the 21st century.
+Now fully recovered from the earthquake, Kobe is a world leader in the medical industry with state-of-the-art research facilities, hospitals, and a large presence of biomedical companies and organizations which has seen the city play host to many medical conferences, including some of the largest in Japan such as the G7 Kobe Health Ministers’ Meeting in 2016.

-After the Great Hanshin-Awaji Earthquake, Port Island has grown as Kobe’s center for the medical industry.
-Presently, more than 340 medical, biotech, and related firms and organizations have a presence there, and the number of entities continues to grow with each passing year.
+After the Great Hanshin-Awaji Earthquake, Port Island has grown to become the center of Kobe’s medical industry.
+Currently, more than 340 medical, biotech, and related companies and organizations have a presence on the island, with more joining every year.

 The companies in this area not only pursue their own projects but also engage in pioneering research and business-matching initiatives in collaboration with universities, research centers, and hospitals.

 The Port Island is packed with highly specialized hospitals, state-of-the-art medical centers and research institutions such as the Institute of Physical and Chemical Research (RIKEN).
 These institutes provide the ideal environment for cutting-edge projects such as the world’s first clinical study involving the use of iPS cells and efforts in IT drug development utilizing the super computer ‘K’.